unisi-tech/unisi/README.md

 ```
 Dialog(question, dialog_callback, commands = ['Ok', 'Cancel'], *content)
 ```
-where buttons is a list of the dialog button names, Dialog callback has the signature as other with a pushed button name value
+where buttons is a list of the dialog command names, Dialog callback has the signature as others with a pushed button name value
 ```
 def dialog_callback(current_dialog, command_button_name):
     if command_button_name == 'Ok':